oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 Processes provide possibility to automate tasks related to entity management.
 They are using main doctrine events to perform described tasks at the right time.
 Each process can be performed immediately or after some timeout.
-Processes use JMS Job bundle to provide possibility of delayed startup.
+Processes use JMS Job bundle to provide possibility of delayed execution.

 Main Entities
 -------------